How do you get a career as a game tester?

 In addition, to be an integral part of the team you need to be:

 - Team player: This is a critical skill in any job.
-Even if you work from home, you work as part of a team, and part of being a team player requires a positive attitude and great communication skills.
+Even if you work from home, you work as part of a team, and part of being a team player requires a positive attitude and excellent communication skills.

 - Knowledgeable: You don’t have to have direct QA testing experience, but companies expect you to know your way around a game system.
-PC game testers may be required to have some experience building PCs.
+PC game testers may even be required to have some experience building PCs.

 Do I need a video game tester degree?